gradjitta/capstone-project/README.md

 ## DevOps

-Steps in Completing Your Project
+Steps taken in completing the Capstone project

-- Step 1: Propose and Scope the Project
+- Step 1: Scope of the project

-  - The project deploys an app to the AWS Kubernetes Cluster
+  - The project deploys an app to the AWS Kubernetes Cluster (done using `awscli` and `kubectl`)
   - Used Jenkins for the CICD pipeline
   - Deployment type Chosen: Rolling deployment
-  - Used Docker Hub for pulling the images
+  - Used **Docker Hub** for pulling the images
-  - Build a minimal streamlit app for Text processing
+  - Built a minimal streamlit machine learning app for Text processing

 - Step 2: Use Jenkins, and implement blue/green or rolling deployment.
   - [x] Create your Jenkins master box with either Jenkins and install the plugins you will need.